White House Reconstruction: Contributing factors

 1902 renovation: In 1902, President Theodore Roosevelt engaged architect Charles F. McKim of McKim, Mead, and White for a major renovation.
 In addition to adding a "temporary" West Wing and upgrading interior finishes, the work included adding bathrooms, removing the west stair, expanding the second floor West Sitting Hall, and expanding the State Dining Room.
-This involved removing a load-bearing wall which had supported the floor and walls above and then hanging them from the existing attic (later Third Floor) and roof structure.
+This involved removing a load-bearing wall which had supported the floor and walls above and then hanging them from the existing attic (later third floor) and roof structure.
 Many structural deficiencies were noted and partially addressed in what McKim termed a "nip and tuck".

-Third floor addition: In 1927, President Coolidge engaged architect William Delano to design and add a concrete and steel Third Floor under a rebuilt roof.
+Third floor addition: In 1927, President Coolidge engaged architect William Adams Delano to design and add a concrete and steel third floor under a rebuilt roof.
 The original roof and attic floor were supported only on the heavy exterior walls.
 This renovation transferred much of their weight onto the interior walls which by 1948 began to fail.
 Bathrooms added to this new floor were outfitted with second-hand pipes that over the following years leaked and caused water damage on the floors below.

 Construction flaws: The interior supporting walls were made of brick without proper foundations, unlike the thick exterior sandstone walls supported on relatively deep and wide foundations.
 By 1948, the interior walls were settling significantly into the underlying clay soils and thin rubble base, causing them to pull away from the exterior walls.
 In time, the exterior walls would have been pulled in and collapsed.
 The structural integrity of the marble grand staircase was found to be in 'imminent danger' during the 1948 Congressional survey.
-In the 1880s, secondhand bricks had been acquired for the staircase's supporting structure and were 'disintegrating' beneath the staircase by 1948.
+In the 1880s, secondhand bricks had been acquired for the staircase's supporting structure and were 'disintegrating' beneath it by 1948.
 This was a notable safety concern as the White House had only one small elevator at the time and the grand staircase supported significant human traffic.

 Schedule: A contributing factor common to most of this work was a rushed schedule.
-Presidents facing a four-year term didn't have the time, and in many cases, the patience, to provide the time needed for the design and construction to be done in a proper manner.
-For the 1902 renovation, the president allowed just four months.
+Presidents facing a four-year term didn't have the time, and in many cases, the patience, needed for proper design and construction.
+For the 1902 renovation, President Theodore Roosevelt allowed just four months.